Piano Pedalling Techniques – From Beginner to Advanced

 The pedals on a piano might not seem like much but can become one of the biggest tool in your arsenal if you want to take your piano playing to the next level.
 Today we will explore the various techniques involved in the usage of pedals ranging from the basic to the advanced.
 These techniques are especially helpful if you have a plateau in your journey as a musician and would like to kick things up a notch.

 Before we begin, it is necessary to identify the pedals.
 Most modern pianos have two.
-Some older pianos might have three but we won’t look at the third one as it is not that useful or readily available.
+Digital pianos usually have one and some older pianos and grand pianos might have three but we won’t look at the third one as it is not that useful or readily available.

 - Sustain pedal: This is the pedal that will be to your right.
 It is also known as the damper pedal and is the more important and useful of the two.
 The name itself is pretty self-explanatory.
 It works by increasing the time period for which a certain note can be heard.
 By varying how much you press down on the sustain pedal, you can bring the music to life.